ahammed867/ahammed867/README.md

 I am Ahammed, a data scientist from India, skilled in machine learning and statistics and economics; I am detail oriented  deliver high-quality work, and continuously seek opportunities to learn and grow.
 I'm a valuable asset to any project, equipped to handle challenges as a developer.

-Skills: SCIKIT LEARN / AI/ STATISTICS/ ANALYTICS/
+Skills: SCIKIT LEARN / AI / STATISTICS / ANALYTICS /

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Post graduation in applied statitics